bkpsu/KubeSensor/README.md

 <img src="images\OLED.jpg" width="300">

 The OLED/AmbiMate submodule serves a dual purpose.
 It can provide a local display of all the Kube sensor values (if the OLED screen is installed), and with the optional TE AmbiMate MS4 sensor board installed, it can read values such as temperature/humidity/light/audio level/motion/CO2 level/VOCs level, and provide them via I2C to the NodeMCU.
+In lieu of the TE Ambimate MS4, a space is provided for the cheaper (but still very precise) BME280/BMP280 sensor board.

 The [OLED display](https://amzn.to/2ll4BkL) used (0.96") provides a good canvas for displaying local sensor data.
 However, the boards used with these displays are not always standard.
 I have seen multiple versions of these boards, with different pinouts for the 4 pin i2C interface, e.g. GND/VCC/SCL/SDA or VCC/GND/SCL/SDA.
 To allow both boards to be installed on the submodule, there are 4 jumpers on the back of the board, that allow swapping of the GND/VCC pins, and SCL/SDA pins, to hopefully match any combination of pins on the widely available modules.